truenas/documentation/content/SCALE/SCALETutorials/Apps/AddStorjNode.md

 ### Port Forwarding
 {{< expand "Click Here for More Information" "v" >}}
-Your router should have a *Port Forward* section, within which you can add a new rule.
+Your router should have a *Port Forward* section within which you can add a new rule.
 For the *Destination Device*, enter the internal IP address of your TrueNAS system.
-For the *Public* and *Private* port enter `20988`.
+For the *Public* and *Private* ports, enter `20988`.
 Select both *TCP* and *UDP* for the *Protocol.*

 This enables *QUIC*, a protocol based on UDP that provides parallel uploads and downloads.